adamteddychang/Hello-Portfolio/README.md

-# Hello-Microverse
+# Hello-Portfolio

-> In this project, I will set up a "Hello Microverse" repository.
-No complex coding is required for this exercise.
-My goal here is to master all of the tools and best practices I learned about in previous steps.
+> In this project, I will set up a "Hello-Portfolio" repository.
+My goal here is to create a both mobile and desktop friendly portfolio page.

-It says "Hello Microverse!" in the page with the color black.

 ## Built With